 Innovation need not always be incentivised by potential profit.
 Alternative innovation models have been proposed that would take further the idea that medical research should serve primarily health needs.
-See below for details on the following relates solutions:
+Click on the buttons below or scroll down for more information.

 Related Issues: No product

 Medicines development is currently incentivised by profit.
 Because of this incentive structure, products that are important for public health but unlikely to be profitable are often not developed.
 This means that some places of acute need are underserved, if the market they provide is not sufficiently profitable to motivate companies to develop medicines.

 A good example of this is the Drugs for Neglected Diseases Initiative (DNDi), which has developed an impressive 8 treatments for 5 rare diseases within 15 years.
 Another example is GAVI (formerly known as Global Alliance for Vaccines and Immunization), which joined forces with vaccine developers, philanthropists and public health experts to ensure improved availability and accessibility of vaccines.
 GAVI is currently involved in the fight against the Covid-19 pandemic.
 PDPs also contribute to reducing R&D costs and applying innovative methods that have proved effective in other areas of work.

 Governments could decide to directly support research through the product development phase, either through grants or other forms of financing.
 Such as Tax credits for the development of particular products.
 Direct financing currently occurs through public research institutions such as the National Institutes of Health and the Biomedical Advanced Research and Development Authority (BARDA).
 Tax credits can also be a form of direct support from governments, for example tax credits offered to companies in the US and the EU who develop medicines for “orphan” diseases [diseases with a very small patient population, insufficient to incentivise research under normal circumstances].

 Advanced market commitments